consoledotdev/home/content/browser-testing/browserstack.md

 not yet supported on mobile devices.
 On desktop devices, it did not work properly and kept repeating the same sentence again and again.

 Test reports are not generated for live tests.
-Other vendors keep a log of tests performed and allow screen recording while testing to review bugs later, but this is not possible with BrowserStack.
+[Other products we tested](/browser-stack/) keep a log of tests performed and allow screen recording while testing to review bugs later, but this is not possible with BrowserStack.
 Bugs can only be shared via a screenshot, making it difficult to share findings with stakeholders.

 Most of the real mobile devices available for testing are from a handful of vendors (Samsung or Google) - fewer devices are available from other vendors